 Most of us have a favorite Godzilla movie from Japan, but did you know that there is more than one Godzilla?
 Yes, it’s true.
 Take a seat and let’s fly through the many iterations of Japan’s most famous movie monster.

 In Japan, the term “Godzilla” is applied on-film to creatures that are of the same family as first seen in the original 1954 Godzilla movie.
 In fact, the name “Godzilla” is itself a Westernized version of the Japanese word “Gojira,” the name by which the monster is known in Japan.
 Regardless of the name, the original Big-G bites the dust at the end of the movie, so moviegoers were surprised when the monster appeared the following year in Godzilla Raids Again.
 An explained within the film, the two Godzillas are not the same creature, meaning that the second Godzilla (from Godzilla Raids Again) would be the Godzilla going forward on film until stated otherwise.

 I am proud to announce that I have resumed blogging!

-Next time, the entries will be of a more personal nature, so this “Eccentric Entries” blog will grow again.
+Next time the entries will be of a more personal nature, meaning this “Eccentric Entries” blog will grow again.